raine/agent/UPGRADING.md

 # Upgrading Instruction

+## Upgrade to 0.5

+No breaking changes were introduced in 0.5

 ## Upgrade to 0.4

 The 0.4 release introduces the use of sub-commands in the agent.
 You must now